 Have you encountered the need to work with attributes in elements when processing product data and don’t know what they are for or how to use them?
-In MERGADO Editor, which is based on XML Nomenclature, you can easily work with them and increase your sales.
-Let’s talk about what attributes in elements are and how MERGADO can help you with them.
+In Mergado Editor, which is based on XML, you can easily work with them and increase your sales.
+Let’s talk about what attributes in elements are and how Mergado can help you with them.

 What are attributes?

-Simply put: XML files consist of elements that record information.
-And an attribute is a part of an element that specifies its meaning.
+Simply put: XML files consist of elements that carry information.
+And an attribute is a part of an element that specifies the meaning of the element.
 They are the bearers of the refining value.
 These values must always be enclosed in quotes or apostrophes.

 <person gender="female">